Usinganame/pokefirered-nsfw/README.md

 # Pokémon FireRed and LeafGreen

-This is a decompilation of English Pokémon FireRed and LeafGreen.
+This is a ROM hack of Pokemon FR/LG.
+Forked from pret's decompilation of the games

+For more info about the decomp, see [pret's repository](https://github.com/pret/pokefirered)

 It builds the following ROM images: